Peacock: Everything to know about NBC's streaming app

 Read more: Hulu vs. Peacock: Which streaming service is best for you?

-Peacock's free tier has popular TV shows like Parks and Recreation and 30 Rock, as well as movies like the Matrix trilogy, three of the Bourne movies, Jurassic Park and more, many of them coming from Comcast's Universal and DreamWorks Animation studios.
+Peacock's free tier has popular TV shows like Parks and Recreation and 30 Rock, as well as movies like Ted, Identity Thief, a selection of the Bourne movies and more, many of them coming from Comcast's Universal and DreamWorks Animation studios.
 But one of Peacock's most anticipated titles, The Office, won't be available until January.

-Oddly, several high-profile movies on Peacock -- like the Matrix trilogy, the Jurassic Park trilogy, Shrek and the only Fast & Furious movie available -- were already set to disappear from the service soon after launch.
-A countdown warning shows how long some titles are set to remain on Peacock -- and Jurassic Park movies, Matrix films and Shrek, as well as others, are listed as expiring at the end of the July.
+Several high-profile movies on Peacock at launch -- like the Matrix trilogy, the Jurassic Park trilogy, Shrek and the only Fast & Furious movie available -- disappeared from the service soon after launch.
+A countdown warning shows how long some titles are set to remain on Peacock -- and Jurassic Park movies, Matrix films and Shrek, as well as others, expired at the end of the July.
 Fast & Furious, from 2009, was already gone one day after launch.

 Peacock said that it's common for films to come and go on streaming services and that these titles should be be back again soon, without providing any specific dates.
-(The Jurassic Park movies, for example, are headed to Netflix.)
-The countdown timers appear in the app on some kinds of devices but not all.
-They're visible in the iOS app but not on Apple TV.
-You can see them if you're browsing Peacock on the web but not on the Android app.
-Peacock said the countdown indicators would be added to its apps across devices soon.
+(The Jurassic Park movies, for example, are now on Netflix.)

 Because of the coronavirus pandemic, several plans for Peacock's wider rollout were upended.
 Filming production of original programming largely shut down in March, and the plan to piggyback Peacock's national launch on NBC's live coverage of the summer Olympics is moot now that the games have been pushed back to 2021.